-Homework may consist of daily assignments, long-term projects, preparation for a quiz or test, or review of concepts learned in class.
+Homework is one of the many tools that help students learn and is part of the formative process of learning.
+It may consist of daily assignments, long-term projects, preparation for a quiz or test, or review of concepts learned in class.
 Extended projects are expected to be completed in daily increments.
 The purpose of homework is to reinforce the ongoing learning in the classroom and promote the involvement of parents in the child's education.
-Homework provides enrichment, review, and reinforcement of the curriculum.
+Homework provides enrichment, review, and reinforcement of the curriculum, but does not replace effective teaching.
 Homework should always be meaningful to what is being taught.
 Balancing the amount of homework assigned by teachers within a grade level is important.
 Students should not be overloaded with homework on any given evening.